mailchimp/content-style-guide/10-writing-email-newsletters.html.md

 - System alerts about changes to functionality or scheduled maintenance
 - Internal newsletters

+## Guidelines

+Email newsletters generally follow the style points outlined in the [Voice and tone](TK) and [Grammar and mechanics](TK) sections.
+Here are some additional considerations.

+### Make sure all elements are in place

-Every email campaign is made up of these elements.
-Make sure they’re all in place before sending a newsletter:
+Every email newsletter is made up of the following elements.
+Make sure they’re all in place before clicking send:

-### From name
+**From name**
 This is usually the company or team’s name.
-The From name identifies each sender, and it’s the first column in any inbox.
+It identifies the sender in the recipient's inbox.

-### Subject line
+**Subject line**
 Keep your subject line descriptive.
 There's no perfect length, but some email clients display only the first words.
 Tell what’s inside; don’t sell what’s inside.
 This is different from a headline, which you may want to include in the campaign itself.

-### Preheader text
+**Preheader text**
 The top line of your campaign appears beside each subject line in the inbox.
 Provide the info readers need when they’re deciding if they should open.

-### Body copy
+**Body copy**
 Keep your content concise.
 Write with a clear purpose, and connect each paragraph to your main idea.
 Add images when they’re helpful.

-### Call to action
+**Call to action**
 Make the next step clear.
 Whether you’re asking people to buy something, read something, share something, or respond to something, offer a clear direction to close your message so readers know what to do next.

-### Footer
+**Footer**
 All campaigns follow [CAN-SPAM rules](http://kb.mailchimp.com/accounts/compliance-tips/terms-of-use-and-anti-spam-requirements-for-campaigns).
 Include an unsubscribe link, mailing address, and permission reminder in the footer of each newsletter.

-## Guidelines

-Email newsletters generally follow the style points outlined in the [Voice and tone](TK) and [Grammar and mechanics](TK) sections.
-Here are some additional considerations.

-### First person vs. third person
+### Consider your perspective

 When sending an email newsletter from MailChimp, use the third person "we."
 When sending a newsletter as an individual, use the first person.